American Steamship Company

 The American Steamship Company (ASC) is an American transportation company that operates a fleet of self-unloading vessels in the Great Lakes.
-The company is currently owned by Rand Logistics Inc.
+The company is currently owned by Mainstay Maritime, Inc.

 History

 The American Steamship Company was founded in 1907 in Buffalo, New York by partners John J. Boland and Adam E. Cornelius.
 Their first ship, the SS Yale was the first steel vessel owned by a Buffalo firm and earned large profits for the partners.
 Over the next five years, the company added six new vessels to their fleet.

 At the end of World War I, the American Steamship Company became the first Great Lakes steamship company to outfit all of its vessels with radio telegraph equipment.

-ASC acquired the Mitchell Steamship Company in 1922, thus adding another four vessels to its growing fleet.
+ASC acquired the Buffalo Steamship Company in 1922, thus adding another four vessels to its growing fleet.

 ASC was hard hit by the Great Depression, but took advantage of the downturn to convert three of its bulk freighters to self-unloading vessels, which would prove to be the way of the future in Great Lakes shipping.
 In the 1940s, self-unloaders would bring new business to ASC, and the focus of the company would shift from transporting iron ore and grain to shipping coal and limestone.
 During World War II, ASC was active in the war effort, at one point having twenty ships engaged in war trades around the world.

 The company embarked on a major expansion in the 1950s, though the company continued to be run by Boland and Cornelius and their sons.
 By 1965, ASC's annual volume exceeded 20 million tons, and in 1967 the firm acquired the Oswego Shipping Company.
 The company again launched an expansion effort and used funds provided under the Merchant Marine Act of 1970 to retire older tonnage and begin construction of a new fully modernized fleet of ten vessels.
 In 1973, the Boland and Cornelius families sold ASC to the General American Transportation Corporation (GATX), which oversaw completion of the newbuild program.